Caroline Hyde

 Caroline Hyde is a British journalist specialising in business and technology news.
-She currently co-anchors "Bloomberg Markets: The Close" show from New York.
-Prior to that she anchored Bloomberg Technology from San Francisco, and was the Berlin-based chief correspondent for Bloomberg Television, covering European business and technology since 2011 and anchoring the markets and investment show The European Open every morning.
+She currently co-anchors Bloomberg Technology, Bloomberg's flagship daily technology show from New York.
+She has also served as co-anchor of Bloomberg Markets: The Close and the network’s chief European correspondent, covering European business and technology since 2011.

 Early life

 Hyde studied at Oxford University and has a masters in Politics, Philosophy and Economics.
 Upon graduation Hyde worked in public relations for London's Moorgate Group, where she was a debt market specialist, managing campaigns for clients including Standard & Poor's and Lloyds Banking Group.

 Bloomberg

 Hyde joined Bloomberg in 2008 to cover the European debt markets for Bloomberg News as a corporate finance reporter, focusing on company loans and bonds as well as sovereign debt.
 She covered the freeze in the European loan market following the collapse of Lehman Brothers and the unravelling of the European sovereign debt crisis, as well as breaking news on the sales and performance of government bonds from Greece ahead of its bailout.

 Moving to TV in 2011, she has interviewed economic leaders and political figures such as Ford Chairman Bill Ford, Unilever CEO Paul Polman, WPP CEO Sir Martin Sorrell, EasyJet CEO Carolyn McCall, Secretary General of the OECD José Ángel Gurría.